 Women who are actively trying to get pregnant at age 35 or later might be less fertile than the average over-35 woman.
 Some highly fertile women will get pregnant accidentally when they are younger, and others will get pregnant quickly whenever they try, completing their families at a younger age.
 Those who are left are, disproportionately, the less fertile.

-This sort of bias isn’t restricted just to fertility – its extremely common amongst entrepreneurs and investors who oftentimes fall into the trap of generalizing their own opinions and the opinions of their friends & family to the broader market, forgetting that the views of middle-aged, highly educated, Silicon Valley, upper-income, tech-savvy folks they know aren’t always indicative of what the broader population (i.e. the broader market) thinks.
+This sort of bias isn’t restricted just to fertility – its extremely common among entrepreneurs and investors who oftentimes fall into the trap of generalizing their own opinions and the opinions of their friends & family to the broader market, forgetting that the views of middle-aged, highly educated, Silicon Valley, upper-income, tech-savvy folks they know aren’t always indicative of what the broader population (i.e. the broader market) thinks.

 Everyone is subject to bias – what’s important is that we constantly ask ourselves if our biases are creeping in.